emagiz/emdocs/mds/howto/security-guide.md

 eMagiz consists of various systems communicating with each other to make the process of developing the process layer and subsequently running the message layer as secure and stable as possible for our customers.

 The picture shown below shows how these various entities interact with each other on both process aswell as messaging layer.
+The bottom part of the picture depicts the user interaction with our portal (https://my.emagiz.com).
+In this portal a user can build and configure flows.
+For more information on the security of the portal please see [5. eMagiz iPaaS Portal Security considerations](#5.-emagiz-ipaas-portal-security-considerations)

+The middle part of the picture consists of the messaging layer in eMagiz between connector(s), client instances and the eMagiz iPaaS.
+As you can see all incoming traffic on a client instance goes through a so called carwash.
+This carwash ensures that non-trusted data is blocked at the gate before it can inflict any damage.
+For more information on the security of the messaging layer please see [4.
+Strengthen your data's security with encryption during transport](#4.-strengthen-your-datas-security-with-encryption-during-transport)

+The top part of the picture depicts the eMagiz repository.
+Within this repository all relevant (open-source) libraries that are needed to run flows on a connector are stored.
+GJW --> How is this secured?

 <p align="center"><img src="../../img/howto/localconnector-infrastructure-view.png"></p>

-Carwash toelichten

 ## 2. Security guidelines for cloud setups